sumitarora4/zeppelin-notebook/README.md

 # zeppelin-notebook
-zeppelin notebook for practice spark and scala
+zeppelin notebook to practice spark and scala